obs0lete/PiholeDashboard/README.md

 7. In a browser, access the site.

 # Usage
+Open a web browser an navigate to the IP/address where PiholeDashboard is installed. (https://some.server)

 To disable Pi-hole ad-blocking, click on `Disable`.
 This will disable ad-blocking infinitely.

 To (re)enable ad-blocking, click on `Enable`.